The return from the west : A humanist tale

 He had sounded like a cheeky boy then, amused by the whole thing, as if he’d sent her on a harmless dare just to see what she’d do.
 Now, sitting on the plane, she found herself smiling the same way.
 She miss hearing his laugh.

-She remembered exactly how it started.
 “If you’re brave enough,” he had said, stirring his tea, “go to a grave.
 At night.
-Not to mourn just to sit, and see what dies.”
-He never explained.
-Never insisted.
-Just smiled, like someone who had done it before and was curious to see if she would.
+Not to mourn.
+Just to sit.”

-It was the perfect place to disappear.
 So she planned.
 She went in the day.
 Scoped the surroundings.
 Checked sight lines.
 Noticed which parts had construction barriers.
 Which corners were overgrown.
 She mapped shadows and shortcuts like a ritual cartographer.

 “Enter from Mount Vernon side,” she noted to herself.
 “Rest behind the slope near the banyan tree.
 Watch for the streetlamp glow near Upper Serangoon too exposed.”

 She picked a grave.
 Not because it meant anything.
 But because it was quiet.
 Slightly sunken.
 Forgotten.
 Unmarked.
 Perfect.
 She chose an unmarked grave.
 Not because she was drawn to the mystery.
 Not because it was safer.
 But because it was nameless.
+A named grave comes with identity dates, lineage, religion, sometimes even poetry.
+But an unmarked grave?
+It is pure potential.
+No identity.
+No memory.
+No ego.
+She noted an exit route.
+Left a change of clothes hidden nearby just in case.
+This wasn’t superstition.
+This was preparation.

-So instead, she made dinner.
-Stirred slowly.
-Waited for the moment.
 “Mak Lang’s not well,” she said, quiet, gentle.
 That got his attention.
 He looked up from his laptop.

-“The one from Serangoon?”
 She nodded.
 “You know the one who raised me since I was two months old.
 She keeps calling.
 Asking me to come back.
 She’s not saying it outright, but I think… I think she needs me.”

 That was all it took.
 He sighed.
 “You should go.”